Solar Power Explained Simply

 - Inverter

-Solar panels are installed on the roof and they absorb energy from the sun.
-This energy is transported to the inverter which converts that energy into usable electricity that is used by the household and the appliance in it.
+Solar panels are installed on the roof and when exposed to sunlight they produce DC electricity.
+This DC electricity is sent to the inverter through the DC cabling.
+The inverter converts that DC electricity into usable AC electricity.
+This is used by the household and the appliances in it.
 Any electricity that is not used by the household will be transported back into the main electricity grid and a credit will be given to the homeowner on their next electricity bill for this excess power.
 (See feed in tariffs for more).

-Because there are only three important factors involved it is important to get these right.
-If the solar panels are inferior they will not absorb energy efficiently and the system will not produce as much electricity as it could.
-If the inverter quality is poor it will waste a lot of the energy absorbed in the conversion process resulting in less usable power.
-As mentioned above, if the installers cut corners on the installation it could put the home in jeopardy.
+Because there are only three important factors involved, it is important to get these right.
+If the solar panels are inferior they will not produce power efficiently and the system will not produce as much electricity as it could.
+Inferior panels will degrade and become less efficient faster than a better quality panel.
+If the inverter quality is poor it will waste a lot of the energy in the conversion process resulting in less usable power and it will also not last as long.
+As mentioned above, if the installers cut corners on the installation it can affect the system performance as well as put home in jeopardy.

 Off-Grid or Hybrid Systems